nauqh/cspyexamclient/README.md

 This new system allows the operations team to take ownership of the exam content, to quickly resolve any issues as they arise.
 Additionally, it lays the foundation for integrating the [**auto-grading**](https://github.com/nauqh/autograde) system in future iterations, enhancing the efficiency and accuracy of the grading process.

-This document aims to provide a detailed explanation of Coderschool Exam Client, focusing on its design, architecture, functionality, and usage.
-It is intended for developers and engineers working on or maintaining the project.

 ## Features

 ### Submit - Resubmit - Reset